C-Loftus/Princeton-Thesis/doc/main.md

 Thus in this section, I will give a summary of the different programs available, their general userbase, and the design philosophies that inform them.
 In general, within voice controlled accessibility software, many of the design philosophies behind different programs can be grouped into two main categories.
 Namely, application specific or general purpose accessibility software.

-### Application-Specific Accessibility Software
+## Application-Specific Accessibility Software

 Application-Specific solutions are the first main category of voice based accessibility tools.
 These are often the solutions people are most familiar with and are built specifically for one platform like a web browser or smartphone app.
 In this model, it is up to each program to implement its own accessibility tools.
 One example is the extension LipSurf. \footnote{\url{https://www.lipsurf.com/}} This extension allows users within Chrome to control their browser with just voice.
 It takes advantage of browser specific accessibility APIs and thus does not provide any control of other desktop applications.
 While this is a downside for some, it can also be a benefit for others.
 LipSurf is very easy to install and use, and it is very clear where the goals of the project begin and end.
 This software makes no pretences of trying to support other desktop applications.
 As a result the developer and community can focus entirely on web tools.

 Voice assistants like Siri or Alexa, could also be said to fall in this category.
 These solutions are not primarily focused on customizability and are generally restricted to specific operating systems and platforms.
 Despite their restrictions, these solutions are popular given the ease of use and are used by people of all backgrounds and abilities.

-### General Purpose Accessibility Software
+## General Purpose Accessibility Software

 General purpose accessibility software is the other philosophy behind the design of voice based accessibility software.
 Under this design philosophy, the user runs one large voice control program that can interact with the entire computer, not just one application.
 Such programs often support their own scripting language for custom behavior.
 While this software style has much more potential for general use, it is also harder to learn for new users.
-As a result, the user base tends to be made up of more technical users who are willing to experiment, and disabled users who rely upon it as their primary way of bird computer interaction.
-For the developers, it is also a greater development burden you need to design around the entire desktop, and not just one application like the browser that is cross platform.
+As a result, the user base tends to be made up of more technical users who are willing to experiment, and disabled users who rely upon it as their primary way of computer interaction.
+For the developers, it is also a greater development burden given the fact that they need to design around the entire desktop, and not just one application like the browser.

-#### Dragon
+## Dragon

 The first and perhaps most well known example of this sort of accessibility software is Dragon.Dragon is a proprietary voice control program that has been around since the 1990s (and even earlier with early builds).
 It is heavily marketed towards enterprise and business customers and tends to be focused on providing functionality for industries like healthcare, legal services, law enforcement, and others that require lots of writing.
 While Dragon has innovated on many fronts over the years, it currently only supports Windows.
 Given its proprietary licensing, it can be hard to extend and customize.
 As a result, many users of Dragon (especially those looking to perform specialized tasks like computer programming) have begun to adopt other tools.

-#### Talon
+## Talon

-One such other tool is Talon. \footnote{\url{https://talonvoice.com}} Talon is a voice control engine for which individuals can write scripts to customize its behavior.
-Upon downloading it, Talon provides little desktop functionality and is only a voice parser.
-However, there is a large community repository of Talon scripts called Knausj Talon. \footnote{\url{https://github.com/knausj85/knausj\_talon}} These can be imported and customized as desired.
+One such other tool is Talon. \footnote{\url{https://talonvoice.com}} Talon is another voice controlled accessibility software choice and is highly customizable.
+It is cross platform on Windows, Mac, and Linux, but does not support mobile devices.
+Upon downloading the program, Talon provides little desktop functionality and only contains a voice-to-text model with associated Python libraries.
+However, there is a large community repository of Talon scripts that build upon these libraries called Knausj Talon. \footnote{\url{https://github.com/knausj85/knausj\_talon}} These can be imported and customized as desired.

-Talon has a large user community with specific user scripts for doing nearly anything you would want on your desktop, anything from coding by voice to playing video games.
+Given the fact that Talon is so customizable, there are user scripts for doing nearly anything you would want on your desktop: anything from coding by voice to playing video games.
 These solutions are often more customizable and efficient given the fact that their designers are often also part of the Talon community as users.
 One of the benefits of Talon, and one specifically related to federated learning in the context of this paper, is that you can enable the option `Save Recordings`.
-This will create an annotated dataset of user recordings for every command.
-Thus it is very easy to generate a personalized dataset when using Talon.
+This saves every voice command a user says to Talon as a `wav` file and labels it with the output of the voice-to-text model.
+Thus, it is very easy to generate a personalized audio command dataset when using Talon.

 The most commonly used commands in Talon are the phonetic alphabet, key names, and numbers.
 As such, it can be expected that many users have a large dataset of these sorts of commands.
 The alphabet is so commonly used given the fact that it is an easy way to refer to discrete elements on the screen.
 For instance the program [Rango](#rango) which builds upon Talon labels each HTML element with a unique combination of letters.
 This that allows the user to select by simply saying the letter.
 This alphabet is distinct from the NATO phonetic alphabet in order to be quicker for voice commands.
 Thus to summarize in general, these commonly used commands in Talon also share our goals for training and future machine learning models.
 We want training data that is common across many users and concise enough for average people to train models with.